 I was skeptical at first.
 I had never ever heard that you can eliminate allergies.
 I had tried all the allergy medications on the market, but the side effects were worse than my allergies, so I stopped taking them and just suffered through spring, avoided all the foods I reacted to, and had to decline invites from friends with pets.
 My (Western) doctors were no help – all they could offer were medications.

 Then, in one month I started reacting to avocados, chick peas and red peppers, and decided that enough is enough and I might as well give this acupuncturist a try.
-I called Terry and after she told me how she got rid of her own allergies (and asthma), made an appointment.
+I called and after the acupuncturist told me how she got rid of her own allergies and asthma with the help of NAET, I made an appointment.
 She warned me that it might be a long process, but I felt I had nothing to lose (well, money, but I was at my wit’s end).
 I have now been getting NAET treatments for almost a year, and have gotten rid of a whole bunch of allergies.
-This past spring was the first one in 20 years I have not been a total mess, I can eat many of the foods I had to avoid, and I can spend time with dogs again!
+This past spring was the first in 20 years when I have not been a total mess, I can eat many of the foods I had to avoid, and I can spend time with dogs again!

 What Is NAET?

 NAET stands for Nambudripad’s Allergy Elimination Technique and was invented by Dr. Devi Nambudripad <MD, D.C., L.Ac., Ph.D.).
 She herself had suffered from allergies her entire life, and came up with this way of eliminating them by combining techniques from Oriental and allopathic (Western) medicine, chiropractic, kinesiology, acupuncture, acupressure and nutrition.